Flights to Lisbon this weekend

 Cheap flights to Lisbon

-Lisbon offers the perfect getaway destination with its combination of waterfront location, historic attractions, galleries and museums, mild climate and easily accessible beaches.
+Book cheap flights to Lisbon and enjoy the perfect getaway destination with its combination of waterfront location, historic attractions, galleries and museums, mild climate and easily accessible beaches.
 And when the sun goes down, head to the hilltop district of Bairro Alto with its restaurants, bars and vibrant nightlife.

 One of the principal attractions of Lisbon is that it offers plenty to see and do but without the stress associated with some other major European capitals.
 Wander through the maze of alleys and streets that make up the historic core of the city, the Alfama, to the Moorish Castelo de Sao Jorge which has stood for centuries.
 Walk its ramparts and enjoy spectacular sea and city views.
 Don't miss too the World Heritage-listed Torre de Belem, a monumental harbour fortress built in the 16th century.